 No one was crying.
 There was no back talking.
 No one yelled, “She hit me!” or “He took that from me!”
 All that was missing was a rousing chorus of Whistle While You Work.

 While they were cleaning, my 7-year-old, Christopher, confessed he was disappointed the Tooth Fairy had not come to visit, even though he lost his tooth days before.
 (The Tooth Fairy is not only forgetful at our house, she never has any cash when she needs it.
 She could use a secretary.)

 My three older children, who know the truth about the secret life of the Tooth Fairy, promised Christopher she would visit when he least expected it.
 They’d heard Christopher’s concerns and had decided to take matters into their own hands.
 While Christopher was out of the house later that morning, they went to the computer and typed up this note:

-While you were gone, I took your tooth and left you a treat.
+Dear Christopher, While you were gone, I took your tooth and left you a treat.
+Love, The Tooth Fairy.

 Then, they raided their piggy banks, scraped together $2.50 of their own money, put the note and the money in an envelope and secured it under Christopher’s pillow.
 My daughter sprinkled gold glitter all over Christopher’s bed for effect.

 He was elated when he discovered the note.
 And the perpetrators of the good deed were beaming from generosity.